CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 - What did you learn?

-Through implementing this algorithm, I practiced implementing recursive algorithms, particularly large recursive algorithms, which can be tricky to visualize and implement smoothly.
+Implementing this algorithm gave me more practice with large recursive functions and programs, which can be tricky to visualize and write smoothly.
 I also practiced thorough testing and handling appending data to files.
 The testing and the runner code, as well as the algorithm implementation itself, helped solidate my knowledge gained in this course about pointers and freeing memory.